jsteinberg1/simple_zoomphone/README.md

 See Zoom API documentation on marketplace.zoom.us

-This repo is a work in progress and the endoints below are still outstanding:
+This repo is currently under development and the endoints below are still outstanding:

 * /phone/blocked_list
 * /phone/call_queues/